 Exploit: Disassembling and Using a Paperclip to Open Safe

 The Hornady Rapid Safe is an electronic safe that can be opened using a keypad, yet also has a sensor that allows for other means of opening as well – including a keycard, key fob, and bracelets, and a bypass key.
-When the panel is removed to access a bypass key lock or to change batteries, there is a hole in the internal framework of the safe.
+One of the Hornady Rapid Safe problems is when the panel is removed to access a bypass key lock or to change batteries, there is a hole in the internal framework of the safe.
 From there, the safe can be opened by using a paperclip bent into an “L” shape inserted into the hole.
 Turning the paperclip can grab the release, thus opening the safe.

 Fort Knox Original Pistol Box